 National Fish Habitat Action Plan (NFHAP) Coastal Assessment

-As part of the National Fish Habitat Action Plan (NFHAP), we completed estuarine and coastal components of the National Fish Habitat Assessment.
-We compiled and analyzed existing data on the condition of coastal fish habitats and prepared it for an online map tool for coastal managers establishing policies.
+In support of the National Fish Habitat Action Plan, we completed the estuarine and coastal components of the National Fish Habitat Assessment.
+We compiled and analyzed existing data on the condition of coastal fish habitats and added these data to an online map tool for coastal managers establishing fish habitat policies.

 What We Did